DigitalExtinction/Game/CONTRIBUTING.md

 The game is split into multiple [crates](/crates), each implementing part of the game logic.
 This repository contains a Cargo workspace which consists of all the sub-crates.

-The intention is:

-* each crate is small, simple and self contained,
-* the public API of each crate is small or empty,
-* most of the crates expose a Bevy PluginGroup – inter-crate interaction is handled via Bevy's ECS & events,
-* the crate inter-dependencies form an orderly DAG.
+The crate inter-dependencies form an orderly DAG.

 Topologically sorted crates: